 I stepped outside around 8am and was greeted by a pleasantly cool morning.
 Instead of fishing, I felt like taking a beach day to enjoy the nice weather.

-I quickly loaded up my car in an effort to beat the crowds that fill the backside beaches of the lower cape during peak summer months.
+I quickly loaded up my car in an effort to beat the crowds that fill the backside beaches of the Outer Cape during peak summer months.

-However, I had a feeling I should pack my go-to surf setup, a 9’ St. Croix Mojo Surf rod equipped with a Van Staal VS200X reel.
+However, I had a feeling I should pack my go-to surf setup, a 9’ St. Croix Mojo Surf rod equipped with a Van Staal VS200X reel-just in case.

 Typically if I’m just keeping a rod in my car for a sudden daytime blitz, it’ll be a lightweight 7 footer for convenience sake.
 However I had just purchased my new Van Staal from Goose Hummock a week earlier, and since have been fishing it every chance I get!

 Pricey yes, but certainly worth it.
-The reel can be caked in sand, then rinsed off in the surf with saltwater, and still operate like the day it came out of the box.
-It also makes wetsuiting much more convenient.
+The reel can be caked in sand, then rinsed off in the surf with saltwater, and still operates like the day it came out of the box.
+It also makes wet suiting much more convenient.

-I loaded my rod into the car, stuffed my surf bag full of my favorite daytime plugs, and was off to the beach.
+I loaded my rod into the car, stuffed my surf bag full of my favorite daytime plugs, and was off to Lecount Hollow Beach in the town of Wellfleet.

 Intriguing Conditions